Skip to content

 Equality Policy (2020-2024) - As a major employer and provider of services, we are committed to advancing equality of opportunity and providing fair access and treatment in employment and when delivering or procuring services or working in partnership.
 We, following consultation, identified our equality objectives to improve employment opportunities for disabled people, build inclusive communities as well as a welcoming staff culture.
 Our Equality Policy and objectives of our Council Plan (2020-2035) for staff and citizens make clear our responsibility under the public sector equality duty under the Equality Act 2010 and Equality Impact Assessments.
 Effective procurement can drive progress in equality and embed real improvement.
 Equality is therefore considered and embedded in the Corporate Procurement Strategy, and ensures commissioned services are appropriate and responsive to different groups.
 We are committed to equality, diversity and inclusion and has a range of equality network groups formed.

-Corporate Procurement Strategy (2020-2025) - The current strategy sets out our vision and priorities up to 2025, it incorporates the latest government procurement legislation, and local and national drivers in line with our initiatives and its Vision 2035.
+Corporate Procurement Strategy (2020-2025) - The current strategy sets out our vision and priorities up to 2025, it incorporates the latest government procurement legislation, and local and national drivers in line with our initiatives and our Vision 2035.
 We aim to ensure that all commissioning and procurement activities carried out in collaboration do so in an economically, environmentally and socially responsible manner.
 This includes ensuring high-risk works and services are subject to effective evaluation and contributing to community cohesion by addressing equalities issues in the supply chain.
 Corporate Procurement staff previously completed the Chartered Institute of Procurement and Supply (CIPS) training for Ethical Procurement and Supply and in turn, secured the Corporate Ethics kitemark.
 Corporate Procurement are committed to maintaining its CIPS ethical charter with the status achieved for a fourth consecutive year.

 Recruitment and Selection Policy (2022) - We undertake our own recruitment activity through in-house functions.
 Robust processes are in place to ensure that the policy is adhered to and all staff with a responsibility for recruitment and selection must be aware of their legal obligations under existing employment legislation.
 Agency worker appointments are subject to the same rigour as council appointed staff, for example, Disclosure and Barring Service (DBS) checks (where applicable); proof of eligibility to work in the UK; any gaps in employment history.
 We, through our corporate procurement, seek assurance that our Agency worker supplier is complying with its duties under the Act.
 The accompanying Right to Work in the UK policy supports lead officers with ensuring recruitment activity is in line with relevant legislation and guidance.

-Domestic Abuse and Sexual Violence - The Safe Durham Partnership (SDP) has 'support and protect vulnerable people from harm' as a key priority of its overarching plan for 2021-2025.
+Domestic abuse and sexual violence - The Safe Durham Partnership (SDP) has 'support and protect vulnerable people from harm' as a key priority of its overarching plan for 2021-2025.
 Its vision is to ensure every adult and child will feel and be safe.
 This includes working with partners to prevent domestic abuse and sexual violence and reducing the associated harm through dedicated access to help and support through services available to address needs.
 It includes improving the criminal justice response to tackling domestic abuse, sexual violence and sexual exploitation.
 It is committed to working with partners and the wider safeguarding partnerships in raising awareness with staff of organised crime and county lines.
 Adult Care and Children Services are active members of the local Domestic Abuse and Sexual Violence Executive Group.

-Safeguarding People in our Communities - We have a duty to safeguard people in our communities and for ensuring policies are in place to protect vulnerable groups from harm and abuse.
+Safeguarding people in our communities - We have a duty to safeguard people in our communities and for ensuring policies are in place to protect vulnerable groups from harm and abuse.
 The Care Act 2014 sets out duties in relation to safeguarding adults and for children the duty comes from the Children Act 1989 and 2004.
 Working Together to Safeguard Children 2018 sets out the expectations of all agencies involved in the safeguarding function.
 All Children and Adult Care teams of the Council hold responsibilities to meet these duties on a daily basis.
 We have established a dedicated team to support unaccompanied asylum-seeking children, who may have experienced human trafficking and exploitation during their travel to Durham and are committed to supporting them to recover and thrive in communities.

 Trade Unions - regular engagement and consultation is in place with Trade Unions relating to working conditions, ways of working, council policies, health and safety and staff surveys.